BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 - **Be Careful with `git reset --hard`**: The `--hard` option removes both commits and changes in your working directory.
 Always double-check before using this command to avoid data loss.

-- **Back Up Important Changes**: Before doing operations like `git reset --hard` or rebasing, it\u2019s a good idea to create a backup branch in case you need to recover your changes later:
+- **Back Up Important Changes**: Before doing operations like `git reset --hard` or rebasing, it's a good idea to create a backup branch in case you need to recover your changes later:

   ```bash
   git checkout -b backup-branch